-Runway 17R/35L: Runway 17R/35L surface is approximately 15 years old and is in Good condition.
-The runway was originally constructed in 1963.
+Runway 17R-35L: Runway 17R-35L surface is approximately 15 years old and is in Good condition.
+The runway was originally constructed in 1963 and extended in 1970.
 While pavement sections are in good condition, the runway has also experienced pavement heaving in multiple sections.
-A sub-surface analysis is recommended in the short-term to determine the source of recent pavement section deterioration.
-Although PCI values suggest otherwise, major rehabilitation or reconstruction may be needed within the next 10 years.
-It may be beneficial to plan for major construction while time is still available to plan around any operational hurdles that may arise with the complete reconstruction of the main runway.
+A sub-surface analysis will be completed in 2017 to determine if there are deficiencies to the pavement section that

-Runway 17L/35L: Runway 17L/35R was originally constructed in August 1983 and is in Good condition.
-No major rehabilitation since original construction in 1983, Runway 17L/35R will approach the end of its useful life during this master planning period.
+Runway 17L-35L: Runway 17L-35R was originally constructed in August 1983 and is in Good condition.
+No major rehabilitation since original construction in 1983, Runway 17L-35R will approach the end of its useful life during this master planning period.
 Proper maintenance and care for the surface has allowed the pavement to stay in decent shape.
 It is recommended GFK continue to maintain Runway 17L/35R runway and plan for major rehabilitation sometime within this master planning period.

-Runway 9L/27R: Runway 9L/27R was completed in August of 1992 and is still in excellent condition.
+Runway 9L-27R: Runway 9L-27R was completed in August of 1992 and is still in excellent condition.
 The runway has an excellent PCI value considering that this pavement is 25 years old.
 It is recommended the airport continue to complete preventative pavement maintenance and extend the useful life of the surface.
-However, it is still in the best interest of the airport to consider major Runway 9L/27R pavement rehabilitation over the course of this planning period due to the original age of the pavement.
+However, it is still in the best interest of the airport to consider major Runway 9L-27R pavement rehabilitation over the course of this planning period due to the original age of the pavement.

-Runway 9R/27L: Runway 9R/27L was newly constructed in 2009 and commissioned in 2010.
+Runway 9R-27L: Runway 9R-27L was newly constructed in 2009 and commissioned in 2010.
 The runway is still in excellent condition.
-It is recommended the airport sponsor continue to monitor Runway 9L/27R pavement condition and apply preventative maintenance as required through the planning period.
+It is recommended the airport sponsor continue to monitor Runway 9L-27R pavement condition and apply preventative maintenance as required through the planning period.